large image

 If it’s oodles of features you’re after from a router for gaming, then the Netgear Nighthawk XR1000 comes jam-packed.

-As with other Netgear routers, setup here is taken care of by the Nighthawk app which offers basic functionality to change the name of the network and turn on the guest option.
+As with other Netgear routers, setup here is taken care of by the Nighthawk app, which offers basic functionality to change the name of the network and turn on the guest option.

-It’s with the web interface, DumaOS 3.0, where the XR1000 really comes into its own though.
+It’s with the web interface, DumaOS 3.0, where the XR1000 really comes into its own.
 With it, you can configure performance groups within the QoS settings so you can allocate more or less bandwidth to a task.
 This allocation system also works for specific apps, too.
 But the most powerful feature here is arguably the Geo-Filter, which helps you find game servers with the lowest ping to give you the best experience possible.

-In terms of speed and connnectivity, the XR1000 is a Wi-Fi 6 capable router.
+In terms of speed and connectivity, the XR1000 is a Wi-Fi 6 capable router.
 In testing, we found the speeds here to be especially quick and plenty for gaming, with a close range speed of 715.57Mbps, while at five metres on the first floor it was 318.59Mbps.
-Speeds are slightly behind the the other two Netgear routers on this list, but the gaming features arguably make up for that.
+Speeds are slightly behind the other two Netgear routers on this list, but the gaming features arguably make up for that.

 For the design, the XR1000 is simply a rebadged version of the RAX50 with the same shape and size, but adds red accents to show the fact it’s a gaming router, which we’d argue makes it look even better.
 The port selection round the back offers four Gigabit Ethernet ports for wired devices, plus a Gigabit Ethernet port for the WAN connection, as well as a USB 3.0 port for local file sharing.